florentgiovannone/SEB-Project-4-front-end/ReadMe.md

     }
   }
 ```
-#### Back end
+#### Backend
-- **Handling Likes and Dislikes:** On the backend, Iretrieved the post that needed to be liked or disliked.
-We then pushed or deleted the user into the posts array accordingly, updating the post's data in the database.
+- **Handling Likes and Dislikes:** On the backend, I retrieved the post that needed to be liked or disliked.
+I then pushed or deleted the user into the posts array accordingly, updating the post's data in the database.
 ```jsx
 @router.route("/posts/<int:post_id>/likes", methods=["POST"])
 @secure_route